-The Department of Theater and Dance offers a wide range of classes appropriate for non-majors pursuing a liberal arts education and for majors preparing for a professional or educational career.
-The Department currently awards the Bachelor of Fine Arts and the Bachelor of Arts degrees on the undergraduate level.
+The Department of Theater and Dance offers a wide range of classes for students preparing for a professional or educational career or pursuing a liberal arts education.
+Undergraduate students may receive a Bachelor of Fine Arts (BFA), a Bachelor of Arts (BA), or a minor.

-Students in the Bachelor of Arts program may focus on any one area or a combination of concentrations, including Design, Directing, Playwriting, Theater and Community, and Theater and Performance Studies.
+Students in the Bachelor of Arts degree program focus on one or more of these concentrations: Design, Directing, Playwriting, Theater and Community, and/or Theater and Performance Studies.

-The Department of Theater and Dance offers two minors - the Theater Minor, and the Theater Minor with a focus on Production & Design.
+The Department of Theater and Dance offers two minors, one in Theater and one in Production & Design.

 The Department of Theater and Dance offers to a select group of students and ideal environment for graduate work in multiple practices and histories, dramatic literature, global intersections, and theoretical discourses.
 On a campus that is noted for its outstanding faculty in the humanities and arts, the curriculum relates the study of performance to a rich field of methodological orientations as well as a robust undergraduate program in fine arts.
 Its MA and Ph.D. programs provide a thorough training for a career in academic work and have shown an excellent record of degree completion, employment, and publication.

 The primary goal of both the MA/Ph.D. and Ph.D. programs is to provide rigorous and interdisciplinary approaches to performance, drama, and dance research through the lens of a global understanding of history, literature, and critical practices.
 The core of the doctoral students’ work during the first years of their residency is a series of advanced seminars and professional training workshops that underline the intersections between all these ares in today’s academic world.